KSSBrawl/vvvvvv-ida-includes/README.md

 This is a collection of pseudo-C headers for use with IDA in order to ease updating VVVVVV's autosplitter.

+## Maintaining

+As of the last time this README has been updated, these headers support VVVVVV 2.4.1 specifically.
+If you are coming here and the current version of VVVVVV is not 2.4.1, you will need to update the class definitions in the `include/vvvvvv` folder to reflect changes made to them since then.

 ## How to use

 After loading VVVVVV's executable into IDA, navigate to `File->Load file->Parse C header file...` in the menu and load `include/windows.h` if you are working on the Windows autosplitter file for LiveSplit, or `include/linux.h` if you are updating the Linux autosplitter for use with [pyautosplit](https://github.com/christofsteel/pyautosplit).